Zuehlke/software-engineering-corner/drafts/two-way-binding-signals-and-query-params.md

 }
 ```

-Notice that we already have in our component a `firstName` and `lastName` signals.
-Wouldn't be nicer if we can just **set** the new values of the query params by using the signals directly?
+Notice that we already have the `firstName` and `lastName` signals in our component.
+Wouldn't it be nicer if we could just **set** the new values of the query params on the signals directly?
 Something like this:

 ```ts
 anonymise() {